telerik/fiddler-everywhere-docs/security.md

 ### Fiddler as HTTPS Proxy

-To capture secure traffic over HTTPS, you need to explicitly elevate the trust by [installing and enabling the Fiddler's root trust certificate]({%slug trust-certificate%}).
-By explicitly adding the Fiddler Everywhere certificate in the Trusted Certificate Authority manager of the used operating system, you allow the man-in-the-middle attack to intercept the encoded TLS data.
+All modern applications use additional security layers like [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) to protect the user's data and prevent third parties from capturing the traffic.
+To capture secure traffic over HTTPS with Fiddler Everywhere, you need to explicitly elevate the trust by [installing and enabling the Fiddler's root trust certificate]({%slug trust-certificate%}).
+By adding the Fiddler Everywhere certificate in the Trusted Certificate Authority manager of the used operating system, you allow the man-in-the-middle attack to intercept the encoded TLS data.
 This practically means that we can now decode the otherwise encoded HTTPS traffic.

 ![Fiddler Everywhere as HTTPS proxy](./images/security/fe-proxy-https.png)

+The above demonstrates how Fiddler Everywhere acts as if it is the client when speaking to the server, and the other way around - it acts as if it is the server when communicating with the client applications.

 ## Fiddler Everywhere Security Highlights